riscv-software-src/riscof/docs/source/plugins.rst

                     self.var_dict[entry] = Template(self.var_dict[entry])

 This function extracts and resolves the values of different fields needed while generating compile commands.
-Line 8, the ISA of the model is extracted from the input ISA yaml.
+Line 8, the ISA of the model is extracted from the input ISA YAML.
 Lines 11 and 12 extract all variables from the input makefiles.
 Line 14 generates the absolute path for the makefile.
 The rest of the lines write out all the variables except the ones named ``*_TARGET`` to the output makefile.
 Line 19 writes out an extra variable ``TARGET_DIR`` which points to the